 Early Origins of the Hurlin family

 The surname Hurlin was first found in Normandy, where Herluin was Vicomte of Conteville.
 This family is linked through marriage to William the Conqueror who established the Plantagenet rule of England.

-Important Dates for the Hurlin family
+Early History of the Hurlin family

 This web page shows only a small excerpt of our Hurlin research.
 Another 122 words (9 lines of text) covering the years 1086 and 1273 are included under the topic Early Hurlin History in all our PDF Extended History products and printed products wherever possible.